 Users are in one Moment at any time

 Unlike messaging and email, there is no need for the user to go back through a conversation history with Bixby.
-That’s why we forward the user’s goal, one Moment at a time, letting both Bixby and the user dance in the conversation.
+That's why we use Moments — to ensure the conversation is progressing toward the user's goal.

-The conversation model defines how all the Moments can occur with in a conversation for a particular capsule.
+A conversation with Bixby is defined by how all the Moments can occur within a conversation for a particular capsule.
 Moments never appear out of order.